 This nasty little condition can happen to practically anyone at any time.
 Other than the irritating rash-like symptoms, most people are otherwise just fine.

 Generally speaking red patches and lesions will appear on areas of exposed skin of the legs and ankles.
 This can also include swelling and intense itching or pain.

 This condition usually affects older people and is generally thought to be a result of a failure to properly manage lower leg circulation.
-Unfortunately there’s nothing that can be done to truly stop it and it is most common in warm weather or summer hiking.
+Unfortunately, there’s nothing that can be done to truly stop it and it is most common in warm weather or summer walking.

 It’s important that these symptoms not be mistaken or confused for other similar symptoms of poor circulation that could be much more dangerous or systemic.

 For the hiker, unfortunately, there’s little that can be done to avoid this problem.
 Some solutions, however, include: